jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ...
 ```
 For testing purposes only: inject an error in the `XSD`schema and the `WSDL/XSD` validation fails.
-1) Open `Request Termination` plugin and configure the plugin with:
+1) For `tempui.org.request-response.xsd` route, open `Request Termination` plugin and configure the plugin with:
 - `body` property: remove the first character `<`

 Use command defined at step #6,